Sir Seewoosagur Ramgoolam Botanical Garden: Function

 View of the giant water lilies (Victoria amazonica) pond.

-Pamplemousses was probably the earliest of the 'botanical gardens' in the tropics; an 18th-century garden maintained as a nursery for the acclimatization of potential crop plants from overseas – although its status as a botanic garden is disputed.
-These gardens sometimes acquired botanical status under the directorship of a botanist who would establish a herbarium.
-Pamplemousses is still a beautiful and interesting garden but without either herbarium or glasshouses.
+Pamplemousses was probably the earliest of the 'botanical gardens' in the tropics, as these gardens sometimes acquired botanical status under the directorship of a botanist who would establish a herbarium.

 Map showing the extent of the Garden.

 The garden was also used as a nursery for the planting and acclimatization of plants of botanical and economic importance that were introduced mostly from Europe and the East.
 Chief among the first introductions was cassava (manioc), which Labourdonnais brought from Brazil to provide food for the island's slaves.

 In 1739, the French East India Company took possession of Mon Plaisir and almost the entire estate was planted with mulberry trees in the hope of establishing a silkworm industry.
 Subsequently, the mulberries were replaced by a plantation of bois noir (Albizia lebbeck), the charcoal of which could be used in the manufacture of gunpowder.
 The French had taken possession of the island as a naval base and the administration was geared towards taking precautions against the island being involved in a war.

 When Davis was appointed Governor in 1746, he built and resided at 'Le Réduit' and deserted the residence at Mon Plaisir, so that from 1746 until 1753, Mon Plaisir was virtually abandoned.
 Later, Jean Baptiste Christophore Fusée Aublet, a horticulturist, was sent to establish a drug house and to create a botanical garden; he lived first at Mon Plaisir but was unhappy and transferred all his plant collections to Réduit.
 He was at loggerheads with 'M. Le Poivre p' ('Mister Pepper') — as he used to call Pierre Poivre — over the identification of nutmeg plants (Myristica fragrans).

 After two visits to the Isle de France, Pierre Poivre was appointed Intendant of the island in 1767.
 The following year, he occupied Mon Plaisir in his official capacity and in 1770 he purchased the estate for himself.
 He was the creator of the present gardens, since in addition to a nursery for the acclimatisation of the nutmeg and clove plants, he also gathered together numerous plants from other areas with as many indigenous plant species as he could.
 It is thanks to Poivre and his successor Nicolas Céré, who devoted his life and most of his personal fortune to create the gardens, that Pamplemousses became well known to leading naturalists and acquired the worldwide fame it has since retained.